If you need one helicopter, order two.

 When we begin planning for a new project with a client, we always stress the importance of testing the course with a pilot group before officially launching it.
-This is a process that many elearning projects skip, or don’t follow completely.
-The risk with creating online training is that the people writing the courses are rarely the same people who take the course.
+This is a process that many e-learning projects skip, or don’t follow completely.
+The risk with creating online training is that the people writing the courses are rarely the same people taking the course.
 That means the course can be irrelevant or miss critical information that learners need.

 Save costs and time by conducting a course pilot.

 If you do this early in the process, you can save development costs by avoiding learning gaps and fixing issues early in the process.
 Programs that subscribe to our courses also pilot their choices.
 That way, they know if they’re making the right selection for the right audience.